-Quicken Loans wants government case against it tried in Michigan
+Quicken Loans wants government case tried in Detroit

 Quicken Loans wants to fight a U.S. Justice Department lawsuit on its own turf and for a second time has asked a federal judge to transfer the case to a Michigan court.